SkmeBtw/CS-Huds-Project/README.md

 # About / Description

 This guide is for Android/PC users who want to customize their CS:Source Offensive experience.
-Mods are applied directly through the file system without needing a PC.
+Mods are applied directly through the file system.
 I can also help you modding in my discord channel.

 # Preview